NBA 2K24

 NBA 2K24 is a 2023 basketball video game developed by Visual Concepts Austin and published by 2K.
 Based on the National Basketball Association (NBA), it is the 25th installment in the NBA 2K franchise, the successor to NBA 2K23 and the predecessor to NBA 2K25.
 The game was released on September 8, 2023, for Windows, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S. The NBA 2K24 Arcade Edition was released on iOS, macOS and tvOS through Apple Arcade on October 24, 2023.
+The online servers for the game were shut down on December 31, 2025.

 Cover athletes

-NBA Hall of Famer Kobe Bryant is on the cover of the Kobe Bryant and Black Mamba Editions, while WNBA player and New York Liberty guard Sabrina Ionescu is on the WNBA cover of the game.
+NBA Hall of Famer Kobe Bryant is on the cover of the Standard and Black Mamba Editions, while WNBA player and New York Liberty guard Sabrina Ionescu is on the WNBA cover of the game.

 Features

 NBA 2K23 introduced various eras in the MyNBA mode.
 All of those eras return with the addition of the "LeBron era" which begins in the 2010-11 NBA season when LeBron James teamed up with Dwyane Wade and Chris Bosh on the Miami Heat.
 The presentation graphics in this era are based on the ones from NBA 2K10, albeit with the score bug being placed in the bottom right instead of the top, along with the UI fonts being changed.
 In addition Mamba Moments are the equivalent to the Jordan Challenge in 2K23, but now players can play and recreate some of Kobe Bryant's most memorable and exciting moments of his career.
 Furthermore, the song "Roundball Rock" by John Tesh was featured in the 1990s (Jordan era), as well as scenarios in the 1990s in Mamba Moments, and is featured in the game's 2K Beats soundtrack in the current gen version.